-Make sure that the teacher you hire, has the chops, the experience and the ear to pull it off.
-You don’t want him to spend your whole lesson you are paying for, trying to figure out the song.
+Make sure that the teacher you hire, has the chops, the experience, and the ear to pull it off.
+You don’t want him to spend the whole lesson you are paying for, trying to figure out the song.

 - Get software that will allow you to slow down songs.
 Check out Amazing Slowdowner here